MDAnalysis/mdanalysis/AI_POLICY.md

 # 🤖 MDAnalysis AI-generated contributions policy 🤖

+### Version: 1.0 (2026-02-03)

-This document defines MDAnalysis' policy regarding AI-generated content.
+This document defines the [MDAnalysis organization's](https://github.com/MDAnalysis/) policy regarding AI-generated content.
+This policy applies to all aspects of the MDAnalysis project, including but not limited to all the github repositories under the organization.

 For the purposes of this document, _content_ is defined as any contribution to MDAnalysis, both code and non-code, including but not limited to:
 - Code submitted for inclusion in MDAnalysis